// independent security research · responsible disclosure · prowlrbot

 here's what happens next.

-you're on this page because keyhound — a scanner I wrote — surfaced a credential tied to your infrastructure in a public source. this is the short version of what it means, what I need from you, and the 90-day timeline I follow. it's the same process every time. no pressure, no extortion.
+you're on this page because a credential scanner I run surfaced a key tied to your infrastructure in a public source. this is the short version of what it means, what I need from you, and the 90-day timeline I follow. it's the same process every time. no pressure, no extortion.

 coordinated disclosure only · ISO 29147 aligned · safe harbor